 - (1) Verification of activities shall be required to determine that a participant has satisfactorily completed the hours by participating in one or several of the component criteria. - (2) Participation requirement hours shall be considered based on actual supervised hours documented on a monthly timesheet. - (3) Job search and job readiness assistance activities must be supervised by the NMW service provider or other responsible party on an ongoing basis no less frequently than daily.
+[8.102.461.15 NMAC Rp, 8.102.460.24 NMAC, 04/01/2012]

-8.102.461.16 WORK EXPERIENCE:
+8.102.461.16 WORK EXPERIENCE (Core Activity):

-A. The purpose of work experience is to improve the employability of those who cannot find employment.
+A. Work experience is an unpaid activity.
+The purpose of work experience is to improve the employability of those who cannot find employment.
 Work experience may be in a public or private sector setting.